Examples of Our Projects

 - Led division of 130 scientists and technical personnel that designed U.S. and international conservation programs on eco-regional planning, conservation-area planning, climate change, fire, freshwater, invasive species, marine initiatives, and adaptive management & monitoring.

 - Led division’s strategic planning team and served as lead author of division’s five-year strategic plan.

 - Served on President’s seven-member Leadership Team overseeing 3,500 employees working in 30 countries.

-- Served as Science Liaison to Board of Governors.
+- Served as Science Liaison to the Board of Governors.